Please call or email if you have any additional questions or concerns you would like to discuss.

 The travel crate is fitted with a water container and external funnel so that the pets water can be replenished to ensure your pet has water on the flight.
 The water container is filled before the flight leaves and at any transit points.
 There is no food allowed inside the travel container.
 If you pet has a comfort stop it will be provided with fresh water, walks for dogs and the crate refreshed before continuing on its journey.

 We do not recommend sedating pets for travel.
 Sedation can lead to dehydration and also disorientation if they wake up part way through the journey.
 It can also be difficult for customs to assess the health of an animal after arrival if it has been sedated.
 There are many natural products which can be used to calm your pet before travel.

-You can put in a soft toy or blanket with a familiar scent as long as they don’t take up too much room, this will help your pet settle down whilst in transport.
+We recommend putting a soft toy or blanket with a familiar scent as long as they don’t take up too much room, this will help your pet settle down whilst in transport.
 Airlines prohibit any sharp or metal items, pet food, bean bags etc. Please avoid anything small which may be choked on and be aware that some Customs may remove and destroy them upon arrival to satisfy their quarantine requirements.

 Your pet needs to be able to stand up, turn around and comfortably lie down in the travel container.
 A travel container that provides a lot of extra space is not recommended by the airlines for your pet’s safety during turbulence.

 Yes you can, but we will remove them from your pet for it’s own safety whilst travelling and attach them to the outside of the travel container.
 The airlines do not accept any responsibility if they are misplaced whilst travelling.